ycwfs/Figure-Skating-Action-Quality-Assessment/README.md

 * With mamba’s superior ability to capture long-range dependencies, our method is ideal for handling long-time figure skating videos.

 ## Code Overview

+The structure of this code repo is heavily inspired by Detectron2 and ActionFormer.
+Some of the main components are

 * ./libs/core: Parameter configuration module.
 * ./libs/datasets: Data loader and IO module.